playfulprogramming/playfulprogramming/content/crutchcorn/posts/zoneless-angular-host-binding/index.md

 }
 ```

-# Takeaway
+# What we learned

-If we apply what we learned while exploring Angular's source code, we can see the differences between how Zone.js is able to
+If we apply what we learned while exploring Angular's source code, we can see the differences between how Zone.js and Zoneless apps bind to events in the template.

 **Zone.js works by patching `EventTarget.prototype.addEventListener` itself, while `provideExperimentalZonelessChangeDetection` works by hooking into the compiler to track usage of `(event)` bindings.
 This binding then, in turn, calls the `markViewDirty` hook to update change detection.**

+That's all for today, but if you'd like to learn more about Angular and how to use it, check out [my book that teaches Angular from beginning to end: The Framework Field Guide.](https://framework.guide)